Find Trade Colleges

 Automotive and Watercraft Service Attendant

-What is an Automotive and Watercraft Service Attendant?
+What Does it Take to Be an Automotive and Watercraft Service Attendant?

-Daily Life Of an Automotive & Watercraft Service Attendant
+A Day in the Life of an Automotive & Watercraft Service Attendant

 • Test and charge batteries.